TommyTran732/QubesOS-Scripts/Quality of Life.md

 Go to `edge://flags` and set "Auto Dark Mode for Web Contents" to "Enable with selective inversion of non-image elements".
 This reduces flashbangs a lot.

+### Firefox based browsers

+Currently Firefox based browsers [will break](https://github.com/QubesOS/qubes-issues/issues/8612#issuecomment-1764832181) when you try to open a YouTube video in fullscreen if their window is maximized.
+To workaround this, set `full-screen-api.ignore-widgets` in `about:config` to true.

+I have no idea if this will make you more fingerprintable or not.

 ### Bitwarden & Element Flatpak

 These apps require the keyring to be created first to work properly.
 Simply open a browser like Microsoft Edge and set an empty password for the keyring before using them.